martinResearch/PyIPOL/readme.md

 	import ipol
 	print ipol.path

-you can lanch an example direction from within python, for example for lsd:
+you can lanch an example directly from within python using a simple import, for example for lsd:

 	import ipol.examples.test_lsd